 Have you done primary research?
 Do you have a great market research resource?
 Tell me about it on Twitter @noahparsons.

-Editor’s note: This article was originally published in 2015.
-It was updated in 2018.
+Editor’s note: This article was originally published in 2015 and updated for 2021.